-The Cequence Unified API Protection (UAP) platform natively integrates with the MuleSoft Anypoint API Manager by deploying a Cequence provided Custom MuleSoft Policy through the MuleSoft Anypoint API Manager.
+The Cequence Unified API Protection (UAP) platform natively integrates with the MuleSoft Anypoint API Manager by deploying a Cequence-provided custom MuleSoft policy through the MuleSoft Anypoint API Manager.

 In a passive integration, a copy of each API transaction is sent asynchronously to the Cequence UAP platform.

-Passive Data flow:
+Passive data flow:

-- Mulesoft Runtime receives request from downstream.
+- MuleSoft Runtime receives a request from downstream.

 Integration prerequisites